 |The House on the Embankment Museum was founded on 12 November 1989 on the initiative of one of the oldest residents of the house Tamara Andreyevna Ter-Yegiаzaryan.
 The museum got premises on the first floor of the house which was the former apartment of the head of the entrance hall’s security service.

-Tamara Andreeva gathered many residents of the house.
-Announcements advertising admission to the museum hung in the entrances of the house, asking residents to recount the stories of their families, to bring photographs, documents, books, and household items.
+Tamara Andreyevna gathered together many residents of the house.
+Announcements with invitations to the museum hung in the entrances to the house encouraging residents to come to the Museum, recount stories of their families, bring photographs, documents, books, and household items.

-Before a museum team could be formed, the task arose of making a list of the residents of the house starting from 1931.
-The search was conducted in the State Archive of the Russian Federation (GARF), the Russian State Archive of Socio-Political History (RGASPI), United Moscow, and other archives.
-Over many years, the museum managed to recover the names of the residents who had taken part in the Great Patriotic War and those who were affected in the years of Stalin’s repression.
+The team of the newly appeared Museum got the task of making a list of residents of the house starting from 1931.
+The searched in the State Archive of the Russian Federation (GARF), the Russian State Archive of Social and Political History (RGASPI), the United Moscow archives, and other archives.
+Over many years, the Museum managed to recover the names of the residents who took part in the Great Patriotic War and those who were affected in the years of Stalin’s repression.

-In 1992, the Ministry of Culture of the Russian Soviet Federative Socialist Republic awarded the museum the title of national museum.
+In 1992, the Ministry of Culture of the Russian Soviet Federative Socialist Republic awarded the Museum the title of a people’s museum.

-In 1996, the museum received a grant from the Soros Foundation for the improvement of material and technical basis of the building, and the money was spent on office equipment.
+In 1996, the Museum received a grant from the Soros Foundation for improving the material and technical basis of the building, and the money was spent on office equipment.